yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 ### Prerequisites

-The following apps and tools should be installed before running the application:
+The following apps should be installed before running the application:

 - A command line app

-- Docker Desktop.
+- Docker Desktop

 For more information regarding the system requirements, etc. refer to the following pages: